adammcw01/Django-Resource-Monitor/README.md

 * Additional traceability for the health of the systems itself.
   * Each component should generate logs.
-  * These logs should be stored in a suitable time-series database.
+  * These logs should be stored in a suitable database.
-  * An administrator should be able to generate metrics from these logs.
+  * An end user should be able to generate metrics from these logs.
 * In addition to being able to quickly see the status of each device, the user should be able to generate metrics for the devices to ensure the SLOs are being met.
 * The system should be flexible enough to handle a scaling number of devices.
 * Different components of the system should be able to operate independently to ensure availability.